EGI-Federation/documentation/content/en/users/tutorials/filetransfer-gridstorage/_index.md

 ```

 In general the commands can be used by specifying the user public and private
-key like shown in the example or by creating a proxy certificate as
+key like shown in the example or by creating a proxy certificate as described in
+the following section.

 ### Proxy creation

+As you have seen in the previous section it is possible to use the FTS commands
+by specifying the location of the user public and private key.
+With the use of
+'voms-proxy-init' it is possible to create a 'proxy' certificate for the user.
-To avoid the need to specify at each command the private and public key if
+With this you don't need to specify the location of the public and private key
-everything is already configured and working properly it will be enough to
-execute the following coomand:
+for each FTS command.
+When running 'voms-proxy-init' it's possible to specify
+the location of the public and private key.
+If this are not included as options,
+the tool expect to find them in:

+- ~/.globus/usercert.pem for the public key
+- ~/.globus/userkey.pem for the private key with read access only for the owner

+Following is an example of running this command with the public and private key
+already setup as described:

 ```shell
 $ voms-proxy-init